graphql/graphql-spec/spec/Section 5 -- Validation.md

 #### Formal Specification

 For each operation definition in the document:
-- Let operationType be the type of the operation (query, mutation, or subscription).
+- Let {operationType} be the type of the operation (query, mutation, or subscription).
-- The corresponding type for operationType must be defined in the schema.
+- The corresponding type for {operationType} must be defined in the schema.

 #### Explanatory Text